-1) Is the necessity of processing a certain amount of data assessed?
-Can the purpose be achieved without processing the data, or processing to a lesser extent?

-2) Are the data processing purpose and types of processed data (particularly Special Category of data) defined precisely?
-Is data processing consistent with the fulfilment of the purpose?

-&lt;sup>30 Article 29 Working Party "Guidelines on Data Protection Impact Assessment and determining whether processing is "likely to result in a high risk" for the purposes of Regulation 2016/679" as of 4 April 2017.

-3) What is the legal basis for the data processing?

-4) Will data processors be involved?
-Are appropriate contracts concluded with the processors entailing the right to control of the controller?

-5) How frequently and in what way will the necessity and compliance of data processing to the processing purpose be evaluated?

-6) How frequently and in what way will processed data be updated?

-7) Is the range of (internal and third party) data recipients defined or is access by other parties restricted?

-8) Are the period of retention and procedure of erasing data defined?

-9) Are mechanisms specified for respecting the rights of the data subject (e.g. right to information, access)?
-Is a procedure defined for responding to the data subject's requests?

-10) Are data recipients outside the EU clearly defined?
-Is the legal basis for such data transfer defined?

-11) Are appropriate technical and organisational measures envisaged for ensuring data processing security?
+- 1) Is the necessity of processing a certain amount of data assessed?
+Can the purpose be achieved without processing the data, or processing to a lesser extent? - 2) Are the data processing purpose and types of processed data (particularly Special Category of data) defined precisely?
+Is data processing consistent with the fulfilment of the purpose? - 3) What is the legal basis for the data processing? - 4) Will data processors be involved?
+Are appropriate contracts concluded with the processors entailing the right to control of the controller? - 5) How frequently and in what way will the necessity and compliance of data processing to the processing purpose be evaluated? - 6) How frequently and in what way will processed data be updated? - 7) Is the range of (internal and third party) data recipients defined or is access by other parties restricted? - 8) Are the period of retention and procedure of erasing data defined? - 9) Are mechanisms specified for respecting the rights of the data subject (e.g. right to information, access)?
+Is a procedure defined for responding to the data subject's requests?? - 10) Are data recipients outside the EU clearly defined?
+Is the legal basis for such data transfer defined? - 11) Are appropriate technical and organisational measures envisaged for ensuring data processing security?

-For more information about the issues covered in this chapter - see Recitals 75, 76, 77, 84, 89, 90, 91, 92, 94 and 95 GDPR; and Articles 35 and 36 GDPR, as well as the Article 29 Working Party "Guidelines on Data Protection Impact Assessment (DPIA) and determining whether processing is "likely to result in a high risk" for the purposes of GDPR 2016/679" as of 4 April 2017.
+For more information about the issues covered in this chapter - see Recitals 75, 76, 77, 84, 89, 90, 91, 92, 94 and 95 GDPR, and Articles 35 and 36 GDPR, as well as the Article 29 Working Party "Guidelines on Data Protection Impact Assessment (DPIA) and determining whether processing is "likely to result in a high risk" for the purposes of GDPR 2016/679" as of 4 April 2017.

-6.4 Personal data breaches
+6.4.
+Personal data breaches